gr8pathik/jquery-texttyper/README.md

 ```
 The above code will animate the text of (h2) tag and then (div) tag fastly.

-There is more options in textTyper plugin.
+There is more options in TextTyper plugin.
 ## Options
 ```javascript
 $(selector).textTyper({{